drreynolds/smuhpc-workshop/source/session_3.rst

    $ gfortran hello.f

 Both of these commands produce the same output, a new file named ``a.out``.
-This is the [entirely nondescriptive] standard output name for executables produced by compilers.
+This is the :index:`standard output name <a.out>` for executables produced by compilers.
 However, since a computer on which every program was named "a.out" would be entirely unusable, it is typical to name your program something more useful.
 This is handled with the command line option ``-o``, e.g.

 .. code-block:: bash